The Adventures of Pinocchio (1996 film): Plot

-After Pinocchio receives a scolding from Pepe, he spots a stage coach passing by, carrying Lampwick and other boys, travelling to Terra Magica, a hidden fun-fair for boys to do as they please.
+After Pinocchio receives a scolding from Pepe, he spots a stagecoach passing by, carrying Lampwick and other boys, travelling to Terra Magica, a hidden fun-fair for boys to do as they please.
 Drinking the water of Terra Magica turns them into donkeys.
 The fun-fair turns out to belong to Lorenzini, who sells the donkeys off to circuses and farms.
 Pinocchio, who has only swallowed enough water to grow donkey ears, has Lampwick kick Lorenzini into the cursed water, transforming him into a sea monster and forcing him to flee into the ocean.
 The boys and donkeys escape the fun-fair, and Pinocchio reunites with Leona at the beach before setting out to find his father at sea.

 After trying and failing to find Geppetto out at sea, Pinocchio and Pepe are consumed by the sea monster.
 Both are reunited with Geppetto inside his stomach, which both Pepe and Geppetto describe as smelling like "rotten chili peppers".
 As they attempt to escape the sea monster, they find that his throat is too small to enter through.
 Pinocchio lies to extend his nose and make the passage in the monster's throat larger, causing his nose to break.
 The monster starts to choke, spitting Geppetto and Pinocchio out, before suffocating and sinking to the depths.
 On land, Pinocchio apologizes to Geppetto for not being a real boy, but Geppetto tells him that he is real to him.

 As Pinocchio begins to cry, the tears land on the heart carving and the same magic that brought him to life transforms him into a real boy.
 Pinocchio tricks Volpe and Felinet, into drinking the cursed water and turns them into a real fox and real cat.
 Back at home, Geppetto and Leona are now married while Pinocchio goes off to play with Lampwick, who among many others has turned back into a boy after performing many good deeds.